Aix-en-Issart

 Aix-en-Issart ([ɛks ɑ̃n‿isaʁ]) is a commune in the Pas-de-Calais department in northern France.
 A place named in Ascio is mentioned as early as 800 AD while during the Middle Ages the place used to be called Rodenaken by Flemish speaking people.

 Geography

 A small village situated some 5 miles(7 km) east of Montreuil-sur-Mer, at the D149 and D129 crossroads, by the banks of the small river Bras de Bronne, a tributary of the Canche.

 Population

+Notable person

+Jean de Beaurain (1696–1771), geographer, was born in Aix-en-Issart.